-- How To Transfer Credits to USD and Articulation Agreements, Transfer Grading Information, and Transfer Information for the College.
-You can submit the Pre-USD form for courses taken before enrolling at USD (include your syllabi for each course that you want to transfer and then submit each form to the department chair that matches your course transfer request).
+- How To Transfer Credits to USD and Articulation Agreements, You can submit the Pre-USD form for courses taken before enrolling at USD (include your syllabi for each course that you want to transfer and then submit each form to the department chair that matches your course transfer request).
 Be sure to read all of the links above before submitting your course for transfer credit.

 - Substitution of Graduation Requirements

 - AP, IB and CLEP Credit